 Do I need fancy storage containers for a minimalist pantry?

-No. Mason jars, repurposed glass jars, or clear bins work perfectly.
+No. You can use mason jars, reused glass jars, or clear bins.
 The goal is visibility, not aesthetics.

-Can you feed a family on $100 a week with a minimalist pantry?
+Can you feed a family for $100 a week with an empty pantry?

 Yes.
-With meal planning, bulk buying, and staples, it’s very possible to keep groceries around $100 per week for a family of four.
+If you plan your meal, buy in bulk, and use staples, you can keep groceries around $100 a week for a family of four.

 What about picky eaters?